Shadow IT in Team Collaboration Apps

 The trusty personal messaging app came to the rescue.

 You don’t always know what the other end of the conversation prefers, and it varies by roles within the company and the context of the day’s events.
-Communication preferences matter.

 Real world scenarios

 CTO of HiLo Marine Risk Management, Ryan Purvis, told us that he’s seen shadow IT and shadow messaging in most companies he’s worked in.

 The former JP Morgan Chase and UBS employee said